RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/6-intermediate-events/6-intermediate-events.md

 # Intermediate Events

+An **Intermediate Event** is used to perform actions on a token such as pausing its movement, creating additional tokens, or discarding active tokens.
+Below is a list of **Intermediate Events** and their functions.

 | Element Type | Symbol | Function |
 | --- | --- | --- |
 | **Intermediate Event** | ![The "Intermediate Event" icon.
 This icon resembles a circle with a thick white border.](<Intermediate Base.png>) | The default **Intermediate Event**.
 This event cannot be configured, and should be changed to a different intermediate type. |